 We live in a fast-paced society.
 From fast food to express shipping – there are countless examples that show the importance we place on efficiency and speed.
-Furthermore, our attention spans are at an all-time low (a mere twelve seconds, on average), with our minds constantly wandering from one thing to the next.
-These trends are translating to many aspects of day-to-day life, and this includes the job market.
+Furthermore, our attention spans are at an all-time low (a mere eight seconds, on average), with our minds constantly wandering from one thing to the next.
+Trends like these are spreading beyond the realm of entertainment and have become vital factors in the job market, so learning how to adjust and navigate in response is a must.

 A Candidate-Driven Market